 “I can’t promise you that I will bring you all home alive.
 But this I swear, before you and before Almighty God, that when we go into battle, I will be the first to set foot on the field, and I will be the last to step off, and I will leave no one behind.
 Dead or alive, we will all come home together.
 So help me, God.” – Lt.
 Colonel Hal Moore

-There are key moments in my journey where people who led by example set a precedent which inspired me grow into a better leader.
-A specific moment which comes to mind is a situation where one of our favorite clients fired us.
-We were executing the work poorly on the project and after many attempts we were unsuccessful in getting back on track.
+There are key moments in my journey where people who led by example, set a precedent that inspired me to grow into a better leader.
+A specific moment that comes to mind is a situation where one of our favorite clients fired us.
+We were executing the work poorly on the project and after many attempts, we were unsuccessful in getting back on track.
 Once the client realized this, he met with me to let me know about the situation and their decision.

-Out of everyone I have studied, watched or spent time around Jesus Christ was the ultimate model for leading from the trenches.
+Out of everyone I have studied, watched, or spent time around Jesus Christ was the ultimate model for leading from the trenches.
 As God, he came into our world as one of us.
 He lived “in the trenches” and taught us how to love God and love people.
-It is his model which inspires me daily to sacrifice my self, my desires and my hopes for Him and others around me.
+It is his model which inspires me daily to sacrifice myself, my desires, and my hopes for Him and others around me.
 I seek ways where I can give myself to others in the way he gave himself up for me.
 His example and others in my life inspired us to establish our company's purpose, a purpose where we lived as an example of excellence and accountability.